dmdequin/DataVisualization_RockClimbing/README.md

 # Data Visualization: Rock Climbing

 A small project in visualizing rock climbing data.
+This project was part of the final project requirements for the Data Visualization and Data Driven Decision-Making course at the IT-University of Copenhagen in Spring 2022.

 ## Description

-An in-depth paragraph about your project and overview of use.
+For an in-depth description of the project please see (insert document link here).

 ## Getting Started